tritantran04/TikTok_Classification/README.md

 This repository is a research study on **multimodal deep learning for child-safety content classification on TikTok**, classifying videos into four levels: **Safe, Adult Content, Harmful Content, and Suicide**.

-> **Note on repository scope:** This repository hosts a selection of the notebooks used during the research (training experiments and supplementary content analysis).
-It is not a packaged, end-to-end software release — some code, intermediate artifacts, and the processed dataset used in the study have not been published here.
+> **Note on repository scope:** This repository hosts a selection of the notebooks used during the research (training experiments and supplementary content analysis)

 ## Research Summary